forge-55/bunkeros/README.md

 ### Design Philosophy

 The palette prioritizes readability and focus while maintaining a cohesive tactical aesthetic.
-The design follows a flat, understated approach with minimal shadows and clean borders - emphasizing function over decoration, perfect for performance-conscious setups like the ThinkPad T480.
+The design follows a flat, understated approach with minimal shadows and clean borders - emphasizing function over decoration, perfect for performance-conscious setups from ThinkPads to modern workstations.

 ## Theme System